 The Associated Press is the essential global news network, delivering fast, unbiased news from every corner of the world to all media platforms and formats.
 Founded in 1846, AP today is the most trusted source of independent news and information.
 On any given day, more than half the world’s population sees news from AP.

-1776 is a 12-episode serial launching on January 24, 2018.
-New episodes will release monthly, with weekly supplemental commentary published exclusively on the Serial Box website.
-1776 will be published on Serial Box’s app, website and everywhere readers access ebooks.
-More information can be found at https://www.serialbox.com/serials/1776.
+1776 is a 12-episode serial and will begin releasing on Jan 31, 2018.
+It will air monthly, with weekly supplemental commentary.
+1776 can be found on Serial Box’s app and website and everywhere readers access ebooks.
+More information can be found at https://www.serialbox.com/serials/1776